IreneKilgannon/pands-project/README.md

 ![Overall Histogram](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Summary_Histogram.png)

-The four histograms all have an surprisingly different shapes and are comparable to the plots obtained in this journal [article](https://www.researchgate.net/figure/The-histograms-on-each-feature-of-the-Iris-data-set_fig4_309515576).
+The four histograms all have different shapes and are comparable to the plots obtained in this journal [article](https://www.researchgate.net/figure/The-histograms-on-each-feature-of-the-Iris-data-set_fig4_309515576).
 The histograms should have a [normal distribution](https://www.youtube.com/watch?v=rzFX5NWojp0) and only one plot, the histogram of sepal width looks like it approaches a normal distribution.

 ![Normal Distribution](https://upload.wikimedia.org/wikipedia/commons/thumb/d/df/Bellcurve.svg/320px-Bellcurve.svg.png)

 _Image credit Wikipedia, Normal Distribution_

 It is worth investigating to see if the species of the flower is affecting the shape of the curve.
-Rather than create a plot for each of the variables by coding each of the variables separately (as I did above), I wrote function to plot each of the variables in the data set by looping through any column whose datatype is either integer or float.
-The histograms were created using a [seaborn histplot]().
+Rather than create a plot for each of the variables by coding each of the variables separately (as I did above), I wrote a function to plot each of the variables in the data set by looping through any column whose data type is either integer or float.
+The histograms were created using a [seaborn histplot](https://www.datacamp.com/tutorial/how-to-make-a-seaborn-histogram).
 Seaborn's hue parameter makes it very easy to differentiate the data by a categorical variable, which in this case is species.
 Hue is an optional parameter for the function.
 The plotted function will create the histograms created above but as individual histograms and not as the [figure, axes plot](https://stackoverflow.com/questions/5575451/difference-between-axes-and-axis-in-matplotlib) created above.

 ```python
 # To plot the histograms created previously using the plotting module.